stateless-minds/cyber-acid/README.md

 ![Logo](./assets/logo.png)

+"A lot of people say if you care about global problems just be a politician.
+But is only the politician allowed to care about such issues?
+Isn't every living human being having that same right which is taken by the politicians with no other options presented?
+That's what representative democracy is all about.
+Full unconditional representation until the next election vote.
+Immense transfer of power with no guarantees whatsoever."

  Cyber Acid is a political simulator based on the liquid democracy concept.
 It is designed as an integration module that works with Cyber Stasis - the moneyless economy simulator.